 There’s not been a lot of offers film wise, but two I could mention are Nobody, starring Bob Odenkirk, which some may know from the incredible Breaking Bad series, and the Saul spinoff.
 It’s macho action but fun if you take it for what it is, and a delight for me was seeing Christopher Lloyd as the father.

 Watched the critically acclaimed The Power of the Dog.
-This may not be a popular opinion, but I thought the acting superb, but the story a little blah, but that’s likely because I knew how it was going to end less than halfway through the film, so the shocker of an ending wasn’t there for me as it has been for others.
+This may be an unpopular opinion, but I thought the acting superb, but the story a little blah, but that’s likely because I knew how it was going to end less than halfway through the film, so the shocker of an ending wasn’t there for me as it has been for others.
 I can’t help wondering if I would have guessed the outcome so easily, and whether I would have enjoyed the story more by reading the book.
 Or is this the writer’s curse?

 Thud, Terry Pratchett